my-devices/sdk/WebTunnel/WebTunnelSSH/README.md

-# macchina.io Remote Manager SSH Client Wrapper (WebTunnelSSH)
+# macchina.io REMOTE SSH Client Wrapper (WebTunnelSSH)

-`WebTunnelSSH` is a command-line program that sets up a tunnel for a SSH connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io Remote Manager, and then launches an SSH client to open an SSH session.
+`WebTunnelSSH` is a command-line program that sets up a tunnel for a SSH connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE, and then launches an SSH client to open an SSH session.

 Note that in contrast to `WebTunnelAgent`, which typically runs on an embedded or IoT device, `WebTunnelSSH`, like `WebTunnelClient`, runs on a PC or Mac that you want to connect to the device.
-You'll have to build the [macchina.io Remote Manager SDK](../../README.md) for your machine to get the `WebTunnelSSH` program.
+You'll have to build the [macchina.io REMOTE SDK](../../README.md) for your machine to get the `WebTunnelSSH` program.

 ## Running WebTunnelSSH